 Alaska is another beautiful place which you can visit to watch blue whales and other species.
 You are likely to find Gray whales and killer whales at any time of the year.

-However, if you visit in July or August in the eastern and northern areas of the Gulf of Alaska, then you may be lucky enough to spot blue whales.
+However, if you visit in July or August in the Gulf of Alaska’s eastern and northern areas, you may be lucky enough to spot blue whales.

-Not only one of the most beautiful collections of islands in the world, but Hawaii also has over a dozen species of whales, including blue whales.
+It is one of the most beautiful groups of islands globally, and Hawaii also has over a dozen whale species, including blue whales.
 Blue whales migrate to Hawaii in winter, where they can be seen offshore.

-Maui is one of the best whale watching islands, but in Hawaii, you are never too far from a fantastic whale watching tour operator.
+Maui is one of the best whale watching islands, but you are never too far from a fantastic whale watching tour operator in Hawaii.

 Where Can You See Blue Whales In The Canada?